free-ghz/dreamwiki/readme.md

 - titlecase caps treats composite_links as one word, only capitalizing first letter of whole token
 - titlecase caps treats PARTial links as two words, capitalizing it like `PartIal`
 - `astral_projectionS` creates the link `stral_projections` instead of `astral_projection`
+- tags before the first text rows are output twice. multiple rows like this: ABCABC rather than AABBCC

 ## also
 transpile should be called "commit"